-Alice Osborn’s past educational (MA in English, NCSU and BS in Finance, VA Tech) and work experience is unusually varied, and it now feeds her work as a poet-singer/songwriter, book coach and editor of Wake Living magazine.
-In the past decade, Alice has taught writing workshops to thousands of aspiring fiction and memoir authors of nearly all ages from 9 to 90 both around the corner and across continents.
+Alice Osborn’s Americana music is truly homegrown.
+An accomplished poet, she incorporates history, as well as the call of home and identity, to influence her folk vibe on acoustic guitar.
+Old Derelicts is her most recent CD featuring crowd-pleasing favorite originals.
 Heroes without Capes is her most recent collection of poetry and it features several poems that later became songs.
 Previous collections are After the Steaming Stops and Unfinished Projects.
 A former editor for Wake Living magazine, Alice is also the editor of the anthologies Tattoos and Creatures of Habitat, both from Main Street Rag.
-A North Carolina Writers’ Network and NC Songwriters Co-op board member and a Pushcart Prize nominee her work has appeared in the News and Observer, The Broad River Review, The Pedestal Magazine, Soundings Review and in numerous journals and anthologies.
+A NC Writers’ Network, NC Poetry Society, and NC Songwriters Co-op board member and a Pushcart Prize nominee, her work has appeared in the News and Observer, The Broad River Review, The Pedestal Magazine, Soundings Review and in numerous journals and anthologies.
 Alice is the artist-in-residence for the Western Wake Farmers’ Market.
-She is also an Irish dancer who plays guitar and violin.
-She lives in Raleigh, North Carolina, with her husband, two children, four loud birds and Mr. Nibbles, the guinea pig.
-Visit Alice’s website at www.aliceosborn.com.
+She is also an Irish dancer who plays Celtic fiddle and bluegrass banjo.
+She lives in Raleigh, North Carolina, with her husband, two children, and four birds.

 Education: MA English, Rhetoric/Composition, North Carolina State University

 Master’s Thesis, “A Conversation in the Composition Classroom: Finding Our Voice Through Creative Nonfiction” Advisor: Chris M. Anson, Phd